Last update: 17.05.2017. Added images and recommended resource links.

 Learn more about the Lowrance Elite-7 in this review video, featuring a rep from Lowrance.

-For those fishermen that always demand the best of the best, there are no better options than the Lowrance HD 7 Gen 3 fish finder.
+For those fishermen that always demand the best of the best, there are no better options than the Lowrance HDS-7 Gen 3 fish finder.

 It has both a GPS and Wi-Fi connectivity.
-Information can be stored in the cloud so you can create and share your maps.
-The device is also compatible with other technologies like SirusXM Marine Weather, SmartSteer control for MotorGuide Pinpoint GPS, and Broadband Radar among others.
+Information can be stored in the cloud so you can create and share your maps. it is also compatible with other technologies like SirusXM Marine Weather, SmartSteer control for MotorGuide Pinpoint GPS, and Broadband Radar among others.

 There are a lot of factors to think about when selecting the right fish finder: